 What exactly is Linguise?

 Linguise is a SaaS translation tool designed to help websites set up automatic translations.
-You can integrate Linguise with any PHP-based website such as WordPress, Drupal, Magento, OpenCart, or any custom setup.
-Once you set up Linguise, it will activate instant translations in more than 80 languages.
+You can integrate Linguise with any PHP-based website, such as WordPress, Drupal, Magento, OpenCart, or any custom setup.
+Once you set up Linguise, instant translations in more than 80 languages will be activated.

 Check the video below to find out in a nutshell what Linguise is and how it can help you: